 In rare cases where a procedural error cannot be addressed by the original Decision-makers (as in cases of bias), the Appellate Officer/Appeal Board may order a new hearing with new Decision-makers.
 Unlike the other three options above, the results of a new hearing can be appealed, once, on any of the available appeal grounds, and the appeal process begins again.

 Once any appeal decision is finalized, a Notice of Appeal Outcome will be sent to all parties simultaneously including the decision on each approved ground and rationale for each.
-The Notice of Appeal Outcome will also specify any specific instructions for remand or reconsideration, any sanction(s)/corrective action(s) that may result which the College is permitted to share under state or federal law, and the rationale supporting the each finding to the extent the College is permitted to share under state or federal law.
-Notification will be made in writing and typically emailed to the parties’ Moravian College-issued email or otherwise approved account.
+The Notice of Appeal Outcome will also specify any specific instructions for remand or reconsideration, any sanction(s)/corrective action(s) that may result which the University is permitted to share under state or federal law, and the rationale supporting the each finding to the extent the University is permitted to share under state or federal law.
+Notification will be made in writing and typically emailed to the parties’ Moravian University-issued email or otherwise approved account.
 Once sent, notice will be presumptively delivered.

 Sanctions Status During the Appeal